Fareed8157/SpringSecurityImplementation/README.md

 5)Update any User

------Test cases are written to verify one of the api------
+-----Test cases are written to verify the use case scenarios------

 -----Swagger Documentation for this is also given--------